jadenkhuu/read-23/README.md

 npm start
 ```

+##### How to use

+1. Run read-23
+2. Click "select" to select an area of your screen to scan for text
+3. Click and drag to make a selection
+4.

 Software Architecture
 -----

 This application is built using Electron to make use of its desktop application capabilities.
-It is designed to
+It also utilises system level APIs for screen capturing and OCR processing (for non-plaintext inputs).
+This tech stack allows for lightweight architecture, prioritising speed and efficient development of future features.

+#### Core functionality

+1.